mnindrazaka/mnindrazaka/content/why-we-cant-use-if-statement-in-jsx.md

 }
 ```

 You will see that after we translate it, we get a result similar to when we used the if statement.
-The only difference is it will use the ternary operator in the `React.createElement` last parameter.
+The only difference is it will use the ternary operator in the `React.createElement` last parameter (on line 8).
 And, technically, we can use the ternary operator as a function parameter.
 So our code will work

 ### Summary